-- You are generally fit for anaesthesia and surgery.
+- The person is generally fit for anaesthesia and surgery.

-- You commit yourself to the need for long-term follow-up.
+- The person commits to the need for long-term follow-up.

-- Severely Obese (BMI 35-39.9) with co-morbidity e.g. type 2 diabetes, high blood pressure, osteoarthritis, metabolic syndrome etc.
+- You have a BMI 35 - 39.9 kg/m2 with co-morbidities e.g. type 2 diabetes, high blood pressure, osteoarthritis, metabolic syndrome etc.

 You would have tried non-surgical measures for at least six months and failed to achieve or maintain adequate clinically beneficial weight loss.
-However, if you are Super Obese (BMI > 50), then we waive this condition.
+However, if you have a BMI of > 50 kg/m2, these conditions are waved.

-All patients must demonstrate evidence of engaging with dieticians / diet programs and undertaken exercise programs unless there are clinical reasons why these are not applicable.
+All patients must demonstrate evidence of engaging with dieticians and / or diet programs and undertaken exercise programs unless there are clinical reasons why these are not applicable.

 Body Mass Index (BMI)